Global Healthcare Private Equity Report

 Financing constraints are affecting two areas in particular—later-stage growth assets and small and midcap (SMID-cap) biopharma assets.
 Later-stage growth equity assets have seen multiples decline due to changes in the macro environment and far fewer deals announced.
 Some late-stage companies will be able to avoid fund-raising at a down round given strength in business and financial runway, but others will need to come back to the market to raise funds to survive.
-The focus of SMID-cap biopharma assets on earlier-stage drug development inherently creates a higher risk profile, making financing less available and more expensive for such deals; we expect the headwinds for SMID-cap biopharma to carry over to the service providers who focus on SMID-cap biopharma and early-stage drug development.
+The focus of SMID-cap biopharma assets on earlier-stage drug development inherently creates a higher risk profile, making financing less available and more expensive for such deals.
+We expect the headwinds for SMID-cap biopharma to carry over to the service providers that focus on SMID-cap biopharma and early-stage drug development.

 Winning in a downturn: Investing in recession-resilient themes

 While the current macro context creates inherent challenges for investors, it also creates compelling pockets of opportunity.
 Sponsors are seeking out investment themes that play both to long-term trends and are poised to be resilient in a recession.
 Similarly, constraints on capital and inflationary pressures are causing PE sponsors to be more creative in how they get deals done.